DBeath/rssi-aggregator/README.md

 This code is designed to allow tracking of the movements of players on a sports field, by means of a tag attached to each player sending signals to base stations arrayed around the field.
 The base stations then send that data to the aggregator running on a computer, where it is smoothed and calculated to output the location of each player.

 Our full Technical Report on the project, containing design details and justifications, can be found [here](https://github.com/DBeath/rssi-aggregator/blob/master/Autonomous%20Movement%20Technical%20Report.pdf).
 Any additional information can be found at the project page above, while it still exists.

+A tutorial which explains some of the basics on how the hardware works can be found [here](http://davidbeath.com/posts/reading-xbee-rssi-with-arduino.html).